 While "circular economy" is a concept of production and consumption, "waste management" focuses predominantly on the downstream solutions for managing end-of-life products and materials minimizing environmental pollution and protecting public health (Note: although waste avoidance is a top priority within the waste hierarchy, however, the action to avoid waste is taken outside the realm of "waste management", see text below).
-Although waste management focuses on downstream solutions, the concept of "waste management hierarchy" (compare Figure 2-2) recommends "prevention". "minimization" and "re-use" to avoid waste generation as much as possible.
-These overlap with "reduce by design", "re-fuse", "reduce", "reuse", "repair", "refurbish" and "remanufacture" under the concept of circular economy.
+Although waste management focuses on downstream solutions, the concept of "waste management hierarchy" 12 (compare Figure 2-2) recommends "prevention", "minimization" and "reuse" to avoid waste generation as much as possible.
+These overlap with "reduce by design", "refuse", "reduce", "reuse", "repair", "refurbish" and "remanufacture" under the concept of circular economy.
 "Recycle" under the waste management hierarchy overlaps with both "repurpose" and "recycle" in the circular economy model in Figure 2-1.
 However, the concepts of "other recovery including energy recovery", "landfill" and "controlled disposal" in the waste management hierarchy are not covered under the concept of circular economy.
-Those elements of the waste hierarchy are important since they are relevant for materials that must not be kept in the anthroposphere but need to be treated and disposed of in order to only products or materials that will not pose any risks to human and public health should be reused or recycled.
-Indeed, a clean and pollutant cycles, causing the accumulation of pollutants in products on the market.
+Those elements of the waste hierarchy are important since they are relevant for materials that must not be kept in the anthroposphere but need to be treated and disposed of in order to protect humans and the environment.

+While it is important to close material loops and allow the establishment of a circular economy, it must be acknowledged that only products or materials that will not pose any risks to human and public health should be reused or recycled.
+Indeed, a clean and safe circular economy should not create pollutant cycles, causing the accumulation of pollutants in products on the market.